 (11) Subject only to the exception listed in 540 CMR 25.08(12), an IID-restricted operator who removes the Ignition Interlock Device from his vehicle(s) before successfully completing the IID program, shall have his license or right to operate immediately returned to a suspended or revoked status.

-(12) An operator subject to the Massachusetts Ignition Interlock Restriction who moves to another state or jurisdiction and does not to participate in or does not continue to participate in the Massachusetts IID program may, at the discretion of the Registrar, have the status of his license or right to operate changed to enable him to acquire a legal driver’s license in the new state or jurisdiction.
+(12) An operator subject to the Massachusetts Ignition Interlock Restriction who moves to another state or jurisdiction and does not participate in or does not continue to participate in the Massachusetts IID program may, at the discretion of the Registrar, have the status of his license or right to operate changed to enable him to acquire a legal driver’s license in the new state or jurisdiction.
 The Registrar shall:

 (a) Require the operator to provide proof of out-of-state residency;